This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 For a shorter lesson, we’ve loved having group private lessons, like the Friends and Family Private lessons at Nordic Valley, where you can get a 2-hour private lesson for up to 4 people for only $399 (so perfect for a group of friends to learn together).

 Last season my son and his friend took a class on skiing through the terrain park and loved it.
 He made some great friends, learned skills that I couldn’t teach him, and enjoyed the independence this class gave him.
-If you’re skiing in Utah or Colorado, we highly recommend Woodward for their teen programs (we’ve sent our kids to so many classes there and they’re outstanding)
+If you’re skiing in Utah or Colorado, we highly recommend Woodward for their teen programs (we’ve sent our kids to so many classes there and they’re outstanding) You could even take them cat skiing!

 Tip: if the resort doesn’t have one, check with the local town after school programs since they often have great options.